MadScrewdriver/qsketchmetric/docs/Introduction.rst

 How the documentation is organized?
 -----------------------------------
-Documentation follows `diataxis https://diataxis.fr`_ structure.
+Documentation follows `diataxis <https://diataxis.fr>`_ structure.
 It is divided into the following parts:

-* Tutorials take you by the hand through a series of steps to start using QSketchMetric.
+* :ref:`Tutorials <tutorials>` take you by the hand through a series of steps to start using QSketchMetric.
   Start here if you’re new to QSketchMetric.

-* How-to guides are recipes.
+* :ref:`How-to guides <how-to-guides>` are recipes.
 They guide you through the steps involved in addressing key problems and use-cases.
   They are more advanced than tutorials and assume some knowledge of how QSketchMetric works.

-* Explanation guides discuss key topics and concepts of QSketchMetric.
+* :ref:`Explanation <explanation>` guides discuss key topics and concepts of QSketchMetric.

-* Reference guides contain technical reference for all aspects of QSketchMetric’s machinery.
+* :ref:`Reference guides <reference>` contain technical reference for all aspects of QSketchMetric’s machinery.
   They describe how it works but assume that you have a basic understanding of key concepts.